awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 /**
  * <p>
- * Encrypts and then decrypts a file under a random key.
+ * Encrypts and then decrypts a file under a random key
  *
  * <p>
  * Arguments: